Ethiopian Chicken with Berberi Sauce and Fresh Ginger

 - 1 tsp coarse sea or kosher salt 5 mL

 - 1. In small bowl, combine cumin, cardamom, peppercorns, chiles and cinnamon.
 Preheat large skillet over medium-high heat.
-Once pan feels hot, add to spice blend pan.
+Once pan feels hot, add spice blend pan.
 Toast spices, stirring them constantly as they bloom with nutty aroma and turn just a shade darker, 1 to 2 minutes.
 Quickly remove spices from pan and transfer to plate to cool, about 5 minutes.
 Once cooled, transfer spices to grinder, like coffee grinder, and grind to consistency of finely ground black pepper.

 - 2. In food processor, place coarsely chopped onion, ginger, garlic and ground spices.
 Mince ingredients to consistency of slightly coarse paste.